 The FSP aligns with the aims of the FDA’s New Era of Smarter Food Safety Blueprint through its core elements of tech-enabled traceability, smarter tools and approaches for prevention and outbreak response, new business models and business modernization, and food safety culture.
 In addition, the FSP facilitates important work on increased data-sharing to improve outbreak response communications between Mexico and the U.S.

-The FSP provides new opportunities for collaboration that build upon our pre-existing partnership with SENASICA and Cofepris.
+The FSP provides opportunities for collaboration that build upon our pre-existing partnership with SENASICA and COFEPRIS.

-- The scope of the FSP has been expanded beyond fresh produce to include the safety of all human food.
+- The scope of the FSP includes the safety of all human food, expanding past the previous focus of just fresh produce.

-- The renewed FSP focuses on increased dialogue around emerging technologies, such as Whole Genome Sequencing (WGS).
+- The FSP focuses on increased dialogue around emerging technologies, such as Whole Genome Sequencing (WGS).

 - The Strategic Priorities Work Group is establishing and implementing information exchange and communication mechanisms between agencies on strategic issues, that can potentially pose a risk to the health of consumers in both countries, identified through outbreaks and other for-cause events, and during routine import and export processes.